 Global associate, Circles of sustainability (UN Global Compact Cities Programme; Metropolis)

-Fellow, Association of American Geographers
+Fellow, American Association of Geographers

 Fellow, International Eco-Cities Initiative